At three weeks before we move! Here are my thoughts…. (if too random, I apologise in advance…)

 At first the French can seem rude, but honestly it is not that.
 They are proud, with a resilience worth admiring, much like my Hungarian ancestors.
 The French like the way things are, believing wholeheartedly in the system they were born into, after all, if it ain’t broken, why fix it.
 They enjoy the routine and sequence of their bureaucratic system that keeps things exactly the same.
 They are processed through a very academic system and placed in a slot, and they believe that their allocation will carry them through their life.
 And if by chance it does not, the system must support them, because, after all, it is the system that put them there.
 It is an absolute trust.
 It is their truth and they give up their fate to it.

 They fiercely believe in the State above any religion, marriage or anything else.
-The elite families that runs the country is there to protect their citizens, not profit from them or hurt them in anyway.
+The elite families that runs the country are there to protect their citizens, not profit from them or hurt them in anyway.
 So why should I impose my commercial, profitable, creative and somewhat stereotypical overachieving American views on them?
 Who am I to say which way is better?
 No one that’s who!

 And I like to think that the French system does take care of her people, loves them, wants them to have good jobs making enough money to live and that they can trust upon their career for their entire life.